tengrommel/chip8/game/readme.md

 - If you don't understand how something works in amethyst, knowing the concepts presented here will help you understand how some implementations are made.

+# State
+>What is a state?

+>The word "state" can mean a lot of different things in computer science.
+In the case of amethyst, it is used to represent the "game state".

+A game state is a general and global section of the game.

+## Example

+As an example, let's say you are making a pong game.

+- When the user opens up the game, it first loads all the assets and shows a loading screen.
+- Then, the main menu shows up, asking you if you want to start a game in single or multiplayer.
+- Once you select an option, the game displays the paddles and the ball and starts playing.
+- By pressing escape, you can toggle the "pause" menu.
+- Once the score limit is reached, a result screen is shown with a button to go back to the main menu.

+The game can be divided into different states

+- LoadingState
+- MainMenuState
+- PauseState
+- ResultState